 A federated database is thus a database system comprised of underlying database systems.
 Big Data systems can likewise pull a variety of data from many sources, but the underlying repositories do not all have to conform to the relational model.

-Note that for systems and analysis processes, the Big Data paradigm shift also causes changes in the traditional data lifecycle processes.
-One description of the end-to-end data lifecycle categorizes the process steps as prescient collection, preparation, analysis, action, evaluation and process cycling.
-Different Big Data use cases can be characterized in terms of the dataset characteristics and in terms of the time window for the end-to-end data lifecycle.
-Dataset characteristics change the data lifecycle processes in different ways, for example in the point in the lifecycle at which the data is placed in persistent storage.
+Note that for systems and analysis processes, the Big Data paradigm shift also causes changes in the traditional data lifecycle processes and most likely the concept of a data lifecycle itself.
+One description of the traditional end-to-end data lifecycle categorizes the process steps as collection preparation, analysis, and action.
+Different Big Data use cases can be characterized in terms of the dataset characteristics and in terms of the time window for the end-to-end data lifecycle processing steps.
+Dataset characteristics change the data lifecycle process steps in different ways, for example in the point in the lifecycle process at which the data is placed in persistent storage.
 In a traditional relational model, the data is stored after preparation (for example, after the extract-transform-load and cleansing processes).
 In a high velocity use case, the data is prepared and analyzed for alerting, and only then is the data (or aggregates of the data) given a persistent storage.
-In a volume use case, the data is often stored in the raw state in which it was produced—before being cleansed and organized (sometimes referred to as extract-load-transform).
-The consequence of persistence of data in its raw state is that a schema or model for the data is only applied when the data is retrieved for preparation and analysis.
+In a volume use case, the data is often stored in the rich raw state in which it was produced—before being organized in some way such as (sometimes the organization is referred to as extract-load-transform).
+There are many consequences of the persistence of data stored in the rich state in which it was produced in its raw rich state.
+A couple of them are that one a schema or model for the data analysis is only applied when the data is retrieved for preparation and analysis and two the data provider can always be determined.
+This is an example or evidence that it is the raw data that remains in the state in which it was produced that is the richest for Big Data because many different schemas can be applied to the data without altering the richness the raw data contains.
 This Big Data concept is described as schema-on-read.

-Schema-on-read is the application of a data schema through preparation steps such as transformations, cleansing, and integration at the time the data is read from the database.
+Schema-on-read is the application of a data schema or model to transform the dataset to better align with the model through preparation steps, changes to dataset, such as transformations, cleansing or removing what one analyst considers unnecessary for his or her purposes, and integration at the time the data is read from the database.
+It is important to keep in mind that one analysts (context) or dirt is another analyst’s person’s data.

 Another concept of Big Data is often referred to as moving the processing to the data, not the data to the processing.